Krowemoh/aae/README.md

 ^           Toggle Up-Arrow mode to print ASCII code of unprintable characters
 ##			Go to line

+ARCHIVE     Archive a record if ARCHIVE-{FILENAME} exists FORMAT      Format a file

 P			Display 1 page
 T 			Go to top
 B 			Go to bottom